Medium Difficult Bible Person Quiz with Answers

 Whose family was the only one that survived the collapse of the Jericho walls?

-Rahab was a prostitute who tied a red cord to her windowsill to identify her location to the invading army so that her family wouldn't be harmed.
+She was a prostitute who tied a red cord to her windowsill to identify her location to God's invading army so that her family wouldn't be harmed.

-She and her family survived the slaughter of every man, woman, child, and animal.
+She and her family managed to survive the slaughter of every man, woman, child, and animal during the collapse and downfall of Jericho.

 Joshua 2